nsacyber/Hardware-and-Firmware-Security-Guidance/secureboot/Linux.md

 To distrust a kernel module via SHA-256 hash:

 1. Identify the specific build of kernel module to revoke.
-2. Perform a sha256sum or other hashing mechanism against the module.
+2. Perform a pesign hash calculation.
 3. Append the hash to the DBX or MOKX.

 To distrust a certificate: